|

 The Litter Box

 Maintaining the litter box is kind of understandable for a clean house.
 You need to change out your cat’s litter every other day and scoop it several times a day.
-If you don’t, your cat will track dirty litter and faeces throughout the house (as dirty litter is sticky).
+If you don’t, your cat will track dirty litter and feces throughout the house (as dirty litter is sticky).

 If your cat has a habit of kicking litter out of the box while burying it, or if there is too much litter in the tray, consider investing in a hooded litter box.
 Alternatively, you can also get a litter mat.